 The church hall, a stone’s throw away from the Pantiles, was built in 1916.
 It is a much-loved space in the centre of town, used by a wide range of community groups, from our local MP’s surgery to AGMs for local business to ballet classes.

-Unfortunately, the building’s roof has fallen into a very poor state, with regular leaks threatening to damage the structure of the building and make it unusable.
-King Charles the Martyr are urgently raising funds to renovate the roof, as well as install a disabled-access ramp to improve the hall’s accessibility, with works planned to start this summer.
+The building’s roof had fallen into a very poor state, with regular leaks threatening to damage the structure of the building and make it unusable.
+The first stage of the project raised funds to renovate the roof, as well as install a disabled-access ramp to improve the hall’s accessibility.

 To make a donation, please visit https://www.kcmtw.org/make-a-donation/